Table of Contents

 Camouflage is a cosmetic concealer for the affected areas.
 It mimics the color of healthy skin.
-Additionally, self tanning lotions might be employed for a better cosmetic result.
+Additionally, self tanning lotions may be employed for a better cosmetic result.
 In extremely advanced cases of generalized vitiligo, depigmentation using bleaching agents could be considered.

 In autologous melanocyte transplantation, pigment cells are harvested from the patient.
 These melanocytes are cultivated in vitro for several weeks.
-The epidermis of the areas affected by vitiligo is removed using a laser.
+The epidermis of the areas affected by vitiligo is removed using laser.
 The colonies of cultured melanocytes are then applied on the skin.

 Overview of Treatment Options

 |Phototherapy||UV-B 311 nm, Excimer laser, PUVA, KUVA|